FacundoPomar/web-ui-websockets/README.md

 Create DB comicstore, execute structure.sql and inserts.sql for mocked data

-Configure your apache to pint to the root of this repositorie.
+Configure your apache to point to the root of this repository.

 On main folder, run the websocket server by tipping